 Groton Garden Club's annual plant sale May 10

 The first day of spring has just arrived, the green buds are poking through last fall's leaves and some early bushes have hints of the flowers-to-come on their branches.
-This marks the start of the Groton Garden Club's preparations for its Annual Plant Sale, scheduled for Saturday, May 10, from 8:30 a.m. to noon at the Groton Town Hall.
-Again this year, the club will feature a selection of plants ideal for shady areas, as well as those that flourish in sunny spots.
-Members of the club will be happy to assist in the selection of the best plants for your specific locations.
+This marks the start of the Groton Garden Club's preparations for its Annual Plant Sale, scheduled for Saturday, May 10, from 8:30 a.m.

 The wide variety of perennial plants are grown in Groton in club member's gardens, and transplanted especially for this annual sale.
 An excellent selection of herbs and special heirloom tomatoes will also be available.